Rachamv/SMS/employee/documentoffice.md

 4. `ExperienceInfo`: Represents the work experience of an employee, including details such as the organization, designation, start date, end date, responsibilities, and associated trainings.

-5. `PersonalInfo`: Represents personal information about an employee, including details such as name, photo, date of birth, place of birth, nationality, religion, gender, blood group, e_tin (Employee Tax Identification Number), nid (National Identification Number), driving license or passport, phone number, email, father's name, mother's name, marital status, address, and emergency contact.
+5. `EmployeeInfo`: Represents personal information about an employee, including details such as name, photo, date of birth, place of birth, nationality, religion, gender, blood group, e_tin (Employee Tax Identification Number), nid (National Identification Number), driving license or passport, phone number, email, father's name, mother's name, marital status, address, and emergency contact.

 `EmployeeDocument` In this model, we have a foreign key to the `EmployeeJobInfo` model to associate the document with the corresponding employee.
 The `document` field is a FileField that will store the uploaded file.